Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 ### Memory <i class="far fa-check-circle"></i>
 The 16GB RAM in the T495s is **dual channel**, two sticks of **8GB DDR4 RAM**.
 The memory speed is listed by the BIOS as **2400 MT/s**.
+Unlike the previous generation's T480s the RAM in the T495s is **soldered to the motherboard** and **is not user upgradeable** so keep this in mind when specing your T495s.

 ### Memory Benchmarks
 #### [Full Memory Benchmark Results](/benchmarks/thinkpad-t495s/memory/) ([OpenBenchmarking.org mirror](https://openbenchmarking.org/result/1909024-SP-THINKPADT22))